Nadav Na'aman

-Nadav Na'aman (born in 1939 in Jerusalem) is an Israeli archaeologist and historian.
-He specializes in the study of Near East in the second and first millenniums BC.
-His research combines the history of the Ancient Near East, archaeology, Assyrology, and the study of the Bible.
+Nadav Na'aman (Hebrew: נדב נעמן; born 1939) is an Israeli archaeologist and historian.
+He specializes in the study of the Near East in the second and first millenniums BC.
+His research combines the history of the Ancient Near East, archaeology, Assyrology, and the study of the Hebrew Bible.
 He possesses broad knowledge in all these four branches of research.

-Biography
+Early life and education

-Na'aman was born on a kibbutz near Jerusalem and grew up on the Kinneret kibbutz on the Sea of Galilee.
-His father was Professor Shlomo Naaman, who taught in the Department of General History of Tel Aviv University.
+Na'aman was born on a kibbutz near Jerusalem and grew up in Kvutzat Kinneret, a kibbutz on the Sea of Galilee.
+His father was Professor Shlomo Na'aman, who taught in the Department of General History of Tel Aviv University (TAU).

 After completing his IDF military service (1957-1960), he left the kibbutz in 1964 and studied archaeology and Jewish history.

+Career

-He received his doctorate in 1975 from Tel Aviv University with Yohanan Aharoni with a thesis on the importance of the Amarna letters for the history of Israel.
-A time as a lecturer in archaeology and history of the ancient Near East at Tel Aviv University followed.
+Na'aman received his doctorate in 1975 from Tel Aviv University with Yohanan Aharoni as supervisor, with a thesis on the importance of the Amarna letters for the history of Israel.
+He subsequently worked as a lecturer in archaeology and history of the ancient Near East at TAU.

-In 1984 Na'aman became Associate Professor of Jewish History.
-From 1989 until his retirement in 2007 he held a chair in Jewish history at Tel Aviv University.
-In 2012 he was elected a member of the Israel Academy of Sciences.
+In 1984, Na'aman became Associate Professor of Jewish History.
+From 1989 until his retirement in 2007, he held a chair in Jewish history at TAU.
+In 2012, he was elected a member of the Israel Academy of Sciences.